quanghiem/docker-node/README.md

 ```
 docker-compose up
 ```
 Add the flag `-d` to run the container in the background.
-To restart the stoped do not use `docker run ...`.
-This will create another container.
+Do not use `docker run ...` to restart a stopped container.
+This will create another new container.
 You can restart the container by using `docker start api`.

 ## Run another npm script instead of "start"
 To run another npm script instead of start you can use the following command